 Ability to adapt to new technologies, organizational and procedural changes and to work independently and within working groups with minimal supervision on complex, non-routine issues.

-Strong oral and written communication skills in English language with additional languages a plus.
+Strong oral and written communication skills in English language with additional languages a must.
 Good networking capabilities and skills.

 Ability to create persuasive arguments with excellent negotiation skills.